-When it comes to children in a divorce case, many times the biggest concern is what happens if one parent decides to leave the area, making visitation nearly impossible.
-Child relocation is a large part of custody battles and visitation disagreements.
-If you have questions about child relocation in Tennessee, your custody agreement, and your ex’s plans to relocate your children, do not hesitate to contact the family law attorneys of Martin Heller Potempa & Sheppard, PLLC.
+In some divorce and child custody cases, one parent decides to relocate, making it difficult to exercise parenting time due to the distance between the parties.
+Parental relocation can cause custody battles and visitation disagreements.
+If you have questions about relocation in Tennessee, your custody agreement, and your ex’s plans to relocate your children, do not hesitate to contact the family law attorneys of MHPS.

 What is Child Relocation?